Fresh Ground Beef Stir-Fry

 Step 01

-Grab a large pan, warm it over medium heat, and toss in 2 tablespoons of olive oil.
-Drop in the garlic and onion, cooking for 2–3 minutes until they smell amazing.
+Grab a big pan, pour 2 tablespoons of the olive oil, and warm it on medium heat.
+Toss in the garlic and onion, stirring them around for a couple of minutes 'til they smell amazing.

 Step 02